 Beyond subtle microvascular changes in the retina, systemic metabolic and vascular disease can lead to progression to frank retinopathy (retinal disease) with retinal hemorrhages (bleeding in the back of the eye) and signs of retinal ischemia (tissue death due to inadequate blood and oxygen supply).

 Blood sugar levels have been correlated with retinopathy in several studies.
-In diabetics, strict control of blood sugar reduced the risk of retinopathy and the need for ocular surgery by 76% in type 1 and 21% in type 2 diabetes.
+In people with diabetes, strict control of blood sugar reduced the risk of retinopathy and the need for ocular surgery by 76% in type 1 and 21% in type 2 diabetes.
 Blood sugar levels were also important for non-diabetics.
-One study in non-diabetic individuals found that increased blood sugar levels (measured via HbA1c) along with waist to hip ratio were both correlated with retinopathy.
+One study in non-diabetic individuals found that increased blood sugar levels (measured via HbA1c) and waist to hip ratio were correlated with retinopathy.
 In this same study, retinopathy was found in 7.3%, 13.6%, and 17.5% of individuals with normal, impaired, and diabetic glucose metabolism, respectively, suggesting those with better glucose control had less chance of having retinopathy.

-The above studies are particularly meaningful as evidence that individuals have control over their retinal health via control and optimization of blood glucose levels.
+The above studies are significant as evidence that individuals have control over their retinal health via control and optimization of blood glucose levels.

 Beyond glucose levels, overall metabolic health is important for preventing retinopathy as well.
 For instance, high blood pressure is the best known systemic condition associated with non-diabetic retinopathy, and poor blood pressure control is tied with worsening microvascular damage.
-An independent association between retinopathy and other factors of metabolic health, such as high blood pressure and larger waist circumference, has been found.
+An independent association between retinopathy and other metabolic health factors, such as high blood pressure and larger waist circumference, has been found.

 In a study with diabetic individuals, those with tight blood pressure control had a 34% reduction in progression of retinopathy, a 47% reduced risk of deterioration in vision, and a reduced risk of stroke and death.

-Studies in diabetic individuals also found that the more factors of metabolic syndrome an individual had, the more likely they were to have diabetic retinopathy, while tight metabolic control significantly decreased the incidence of diabetic retinopathy and major cardiovascular events and increased quality of life.
+Studies in diabetic individuals also found that the more factors of metabolic syndrome an individual had, the more likely they were to have diabetic retinopathy.
+In contrast, tight metabolic control significantly decreased diabetic retinopathy and major cardiovascular events and increased quality of life.

 Bottom line: Optimizing blood glucose levels, both in diabetic and non-diabetic individuals, could reduce the risk of retinopathy/retinal disease.